bradfordja/working-with-java-notes/explain-java-data-types.md

 Java Data types

-Act as an export Java Developer,  you can expect interview questions that assess your in-depth understanding of Java data types.
-Give me a list of all Java data types with common interview code-snippet questions with answers  about working with each Java data type.
-Give simple explanation and sample uses-case if any or sample code-snippet for each Java data type.

-Certainly!
 Below is a list of Java data types, along with common interview questions and answers for each:

 ---